Town Council Elections

 It is made up of a number of elected and co-opted Councillors who meet regularly to make decisions on the work and direction of the council.

 Councillors are elected by the public at an ordinary election, normally held on the first Thursday in May every four years.
-For Sawbridgetworth Town Council, the next election is in May 2019.
+For Sawbridgeworth Town Council, the next election is on 02 May 2019.

 Sawbridgeworth Town Council provides, maintains or contributes to the following services: